Peter Island British Virgin Islands

 Peter Island has quite the history!

-Peter Island History, BVI
+History, BVI

 In the 17th century, a small German state with Berlin as the capital started a business in trading slaves and needed a base in the Indies.

 This state was Brandenburg.
-They were allies of the Danes and given the right to establish a plantation and warehouse on St Thomas in the USVI.
+They were allies of the Danes and were given the right to establish a plantation and warehouse on St Thomas in the USVI.

 Who was Peter Island named after?